 ”.

-8 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the date of this compilation the former Department of Lands and Surveys is called the Department of Land Information.
+9 Under the Public Sector Management Act 1994 departments may be changed.
+At the date of this reprint the department of the Public Service principally assisting in the administration of the Transfer of Land Act 1893 (formerly the Department of Lands and Surveys) is known as the Western Australian Land Information Authority.

-9 The Acts Amendment (Land Administration) Act 1997 s.
+10 The Acts Amendment (Land Administration) Act 1997 s.
 104(2) reads as follows: